turalaksel/FASTrack/README.md

 &copy; 2020 Tural Aksel

+## Dependencies

+TO generate movies of tracking, install avconv package.

+On Mac OS, install using brew: `brew install libav`.
+On Ubuntu, `sudo apt-get install ffmpeg`.

 ## Installation

+Before you install this package, remove previous installations and make sure to delete any lines with `FAST` in `.bashrc`, '`.profile` or `.bash_profile` files in your home directory (`~`).

 Installing this package inside python virtual environment is high encouraged.
 After installing `virtualenv` and `virtualenvwrapper`, create a python2 virtual environnment.